S3 method for class 'rule'

 rule(expr, name = NA, allow_na = FALSE, negate = FALSE, ...)

-# S3 method for rule
+# S3 method for class 'rule'

 print(x, ...)Arguments